OGGM/oggm/docs/installing-oggm.rst

 OGGM itself is a pure Python package, but it has several dependencies which are not trivial to install.
-The instructions below provide all the required detail and should work on Linux and Mac OS.
+The instructions below provide all the required details and should work on Linux and Mac OS.
 See :ref:`install-troubleshooting` if something goes wrong.

 OGGM is fully `tested`_ with Python version 3.6, 3.7 and 3.8 on Linux.